scratchfoundation/scratch-extension-docs/index.md

 # Introduction

 Scratch extensions make it possible to connect Scratch projects with external hardware and information on the web through custom blocks.
 The sample extension code in [this github repository](https://github.com/LLK/scratch-extension-docs/) shows how to pull weather information from openweathermap.org, get input from a USB joystick, and other examples that demonstrate the range of possibilities.
+There are a lot.

 ![](https://raw.githubusercontent.com/LLK/scratch-extension-docs/gh-pages/images/LEGO_WeDo_Extension.png)